R vs Python for Data Science – Who will win the battle?

 - R is most famous for its data visualization libraries like ggplot2 that has made it popular among data scientists.

-After learning about both the technologies, let us now see the comparison between R vs Python.
+After learning about both the technologies, let us now see the comparison between R and Python.

-I’ll compare PYTHON AND R languages on following attributes:
+We’ll compare Python and R language on the following attributes: